HerreraManuel/Group1/README.md

         GitParser - Main driver for this package.
 This class utilizes both GitCloner and Repository class to clone a repo with a given URL and store that repo in a Repository object.

+        GitParserException - Custom exception class to indicate if there is an error that had occurred during the git parsing process.

     Helper.java will.....